eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

     - It manages public key credential creation and verification.
     - It enforces origin validation (a credential generated for example.com cannot be used on another domain).
 Unlike REST or traditional form-based login, WebAuthn is based on a challenge-response model.

+- ### Passkeys
+Passkeys are a modern authentication method based on FIDO2/WebAuthn and are supported by Apple, Google, and Microsoft.